ZPascal/check-changed-files-action/README.md

 ## License

-The gcp-bucket-upload-action is licensed under the [Apache 2.0](LICENSE).
+The check-changed-files-action is licensed under the [Apache 2.0](LICENSE).